I would never proclaim to be the best at bowling.

 What: Ready to bowl at the coolest place in town?
 Head to Pins Mechanical Company.
 You won’t find traditional lanes here.
-Pins has duckpin bowling, which means the pins are much smaller than traditional ten pin bowling, and the balls are softball sized.
-In addition to duckpin bowling, they’ve got shuffle board, foosball, ping pong, pinball machines, good food, and great drinks.
-Pins is all ages until 8 p.m., and then it is 21+ only.
+Pins has duckpin bowling, which means the pins are much smaller than ten-pin bowling, and the balls are softball sized.
+In addition to duckpin bowling, they’ve got shuffleboard, foosball, ping pong, pinball machines, good food, and great drinks.
+Pins is all ages until 8 p.m., and 21+ only after that.

 Where: 141 N. 4th St. Columbus, OH

 Cost: Games are free with purchase of beverages.
 No bowling shoes required!